alphagov/hmrc-manuals-api/README.md

 the GOV.UK assets domain: `assets.digital.cabinet-office.gov.uk`.
 Markup
 containing images hosted on other domains will be rejected with a `422` error code.

-On preview, the allowed image domains are expanded to include the preview www.gov.uk domain `www.preview.alphagov.co.uk`) and the preview asset domain (`assets-origin.preview.alphagov.co.uk`).
+On integration, the allowed image domains are expanded to include the integration www.gov.uk domain (`www-origin.integration.publishing.service.gov.uk`) and the integration asset domain (`assets-origin.integration.publishing.service.gov.uk`).

 ## Manual tags